pirovc/ganon/README.md

 To build custom indices, ganon requires one (or multiple) fasta file(s) with the standard NCBI accession.version header (e.g. `>NC_009515.1`).
 For every sequence, taxonomic information will be automatically retrieved.
 Check the parameter `--rank`, `--specialization` and `--seq-info`  for more information.

 If you are working with sequences from a different source than NCBI, please provide a `--seq-info-file`.

-If you want to recreate the indices used in the manuscript above, please follow the instructions https://github.com/pirovc/ganon_benchmark

 ### Downloading sequences and building a new index